soledadli/interactive-Covid-19-dashboard/README.md

 First, we suggest having Anaconda installed on your computer, if you don't have it installed please go to: https://www.anaconda.com/products/individual
 Second, follow the instructions according to the characteristics of your computer.
 Third, verify that you have access to the Jupiter notebook.
-Finally follow the following code and install the project dependencies.
+To install the project dependencies run pip install -r requirements.txt

- * pip install pandas
- * pip install matplotlit
- * pip install streamlit

 ## Licensing
 MIT License